Bobby Fischer: Entry into World Championship cycle

-After the USSR versus the Rest of the World Match, the unofficial World Championship of Lightning Chess (5-minute games) was held at Herceg Novi. "[The Russians] figured on teaching Fischer a lesson and on bringing him down a peg or two".
+After the USSR versus the Rest of the World Match, the unofficial World Championship of Speed Chess (5-minute games) was held at Herceg Novi. "[The Russians] figured on teaching Fischer a lesson and on bringing him down a peg or two".
 Petrosian and Tal were considered the favorites, but Fischer overwhelmed the super-class field with 19/22 (+17−1=4), far ahead of Tal (14½), Korchnoi (14), Petrosian (13½), and Bronstein (13).
 Fischer lost only one game (to Korchnoi, who was also the only player to achieve an even score against him in the double round robin tournament).
 Fischer "crushed such blitz kings as Tal, Petrosian and Vasily Smyslov by a clean score".
-Tal marveled that, "During the entire tournament he didn't leave a single pawn en prise!", while the other players "blundered knights and bishops galore".
-For Lombardy, who had played many blitz games with Fischer, Fischer's 4½-point margin of victory "came as a pleasant surprise".
+Tal marveled that "During the entire tournament he didn't leave a single pawn en prise!", while the other players "blundered knights and bishops galore".

 In April–May 1970, Fischer won at Rovinj/Zagreb with 13/17 (+10−1=6), by a two-point margin, ahead of Gligorić, Hort, Korchnoi, Smyslov, and Petrosian.
 In July–August, Fischer crushed the mostly grandmaster field at Buenos Aires, winning by a 3½-point margin, scoring 15/17 (+13−0=4).

 Fischer then played first board for the US Team in the 19th Chess Olympiad in Siegen, where he won an individual Silver medal, scoring 10/13 (+8−1=4), with his only loss being to World Champion Boris Spassky.
 Right after the Olympiad, Fischer defeated Ulf Andersson in an exhibition game for the Swedish newspaper Expressen.

-Fischer had taken his game to a new level.
+At the FIDE Congress, held in conjunction with the Olympiad, the possibility of modifying the Interzonal roster to allow Fischer to play was discussed.
+This was voted down, but it was decided that if one of the three US qualifiers would drop out on Fischer's behalf, the US Chess Federation was authorized to revise its list of entrants.
+Benko, one of the three qualifiers, agreed to give up his spot in the Interzonal to give Fischer another shot at the World Championship; Lombardy, who would have been "next in line" after Benko, did the same.

 Fischer won the Interzonal (held in Palma de Mallorca in November and December 1970) with 18½/23 (+15−1=7), far ahead of Larsen, Efim Geller, and Robert Hübner, with 15/23.
 Fischer finished the tournament with seven consecutive wins.
-Setting aside the Sousse Interzonal (which Fischer withdrew from while leading), Fischer's victory gave him a string of eight consecutive first prizes in tournaments.
-Former world champion Mikhail Botvinnik was not, however, impressed by Fischer's results, stating: "Fischer has been declared a genius.
-I do not agree with this… In order to rightly be declared a genius in chess, you have to defeat equal opponents by a big margin.
-As yet he has not done this".
-Despite Botvinnik's remarks, "Fischer began a miraculous year in the history of chess".